-- The goal: to easily create and keep a database of all the UTM URLs for the different campaigns you are executing and which drive traffic back to your website.
+- The goal: To easily create and keep a database of all the UTM URLs for the different campaigns you are executing and which drive traffic back to your website.

 - The importance of this action: this will allow you to assess how effective your marketing is.
-It’s often very difficult to find consistent usage for UTM URLs, but if you do it the right way, it makes measurement super-easy.
+It’s often very difficult to find consistent usage for UTM URLs, but if you do it the right way, it makes metrics measurement super-easy.

 - Where this is done: in your UTM Campaign Builder spreadsheet—available for download in this post.
 This is a freebie we’re offering for you to fill out with your own information.

 - When this is done: a UTM link is needed any time you plan to link to your site as part of an individual campaign.

 - Remember: some believe that you only have to do this for paid campaigns – however, this is something you should be doing any time you’re trying to track traffic and drive it back to your website and you want to measure it, as well as any time you are running A/B testing for your marketing campaigns.
 Or, in other words, any time you are doing campaign tracking.

 - Who does this: Whoever is responsible for the execution of the specific campaign.